Ulek, County of

 The first count, Ursunn Kewl (who long ago followed the path of the Hierophant), established the tradition of using noncombative physical tests to determine fitness to rule, separately from combat determining druidic advancement.
 These were the Rigors of the Elements, performed by the count on a seasonal basis to determine the length of his term in office.
 Each of the Four Dwellings that Ursunn created could be entered only by surmounting the associated Rigor; from here the count reigned until the beginning of the next season.
 Even if the count were demoted in the druidic hierarchy by a stronger challenger, he would not be replaced in office so long as he could face the Rigors.

 For many years the County of Ulek followed its own path, under the protection of the Keoish military.
 However, after a time, Keoland attempted to conquer more neighboring lands.
 The count, and his nobles of every race, decided to join with Celene and the other Uleks in rebellion against the Keoish imperialists.
-The Keoish strongholds were quickly demolished, and their surprised troops ejected from the county en mass.
+The Keoish strongholds were quickly demolished, and their surprised troops ejected from the county en masse.
 Not a blow was struck, though a number of commanders had to have charms dispelled when they arrived home in Keoland.
 Despite this action, the County of Ulek quickly came to terms with Keoland, this time as a truly independent state.

 The Hateful Wars embroiled the county as they did all of the Ulek States.
 They provided support, primarily to the Principality of Ulek, of food and raw materials, while the druids of the county used their healing skills to assist each of their allies.
 All of this was done in memory of the fallen prince consort of Celene, whose life was lost in a narrow pass high in the Lortmils, called the Druid’s Defile.
 A company of rangers was even formed, dedicated to guarding the dangerous route between the Druid’s Defile and the small town of Courwood on the county’s eastern frontier, ever after in the name of Triserron of Celene.